CommonGateway/CoreBundle/docs/features/Authentication.md

 JWT (JSON Web Token) is a compact and URL-safe means of representing claims to be transferred between two parties​1​.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity-protected with a Message Authentication Code (MAC) and/or encrypted.

-JWT tokens should be included calls using the “Authorisation” header en prefixed with bearer.
+JWT tokens should be included calls using the “Authorization” header en prefixed with bearer.

 ### ZGW JWT Token